SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

-Each square meter of the vessel’s interior is assumed to be three meters high -- enough room for most sentient species to stand upright (this, by the way, includes ceiling and ﬂoor panels, cables, and conduits, so the actual “open space” is a little less -- about 2.5 meters).
+Each square meter of the vessel’s interior is assumed to be three meters high -- enough room for most sentient species to stand upright (this, by the way, includes ceiling and ﬂoor panels, cables, and conduits, so the actual "open space" is a little less -- about 2.5 meters).
 Figure that each square meter of life-supported area masses one half of a metric ton.
 This approximation is a good average between empty areas (which should have very little mass) and more complex